mbn0/Polaris-frontend/README.md

 The application will be available at `http://localhost:4200/` with automatic reload on file changes.

+Chatbot route:
+- Visit `/chat` for a simple cryptography-only chatbot UI.
+Ensure you are logged in so requests include your JWT.

 ### 5. Building for Production
 ```bash
 npm run build